 The affected joint is temporarily immobilized in a position of rest and minimum intraarticular pressure.

-Under no circumstances should a circular plaster cast be used.
-The swelling will obstruct the distal circulation and cause gangrene.
+Under no circumstances should a circular plaster cast be used to avoid circulation compromise.

-The limb should be elevated and Cold compresses are applied over the affected joint.
-The clotting defect is corrected by administration of antihemophilic factor.
+The limb should be elevated and cold compresses are applied [RICE Therapy]

 The joint should be aspirated and decompressed if there is severe hemarthrosis with marked distention of the joint capsule.

-Aspiration of the joint should be performed under strict aseptic conditions in the operating room and under local anesthesia.
-Following that Factor VIII or IX is administered intravenously.
-After the aspiration the compression dressing and posterior splint are reapplied.
-Administration of the factor is continued for three to seven days following cessation of bleeding.
+Aspiration of the joint should be performed under strict aseptic conditions.
+After the aspiration, the compression dressing and posterior splint are reapplied.

 The treatment depends on whether the arthropathy is acute or chronic.